-With B2B contacts, everything starts with a contact name (and job title) and a company name.
+With B2B data contacts, everything starts with a contact name (and their job title) and a company name.
 You then need a whole separate set of fields for the company, which of course could apply to multiple contacts within that company: company telephone number(s), website address, turnover, industry classification, business type, number of employees, location, parent company, head office etc. The more of this you build up, the better your targeting will be.

 These reference files plus geo-demographic and propensity data offer much more complex information than B2B as an individual can easily be profiled for likes and dislikes.